Pope in dramatic visit to empty Rome to pray for end of virus

 Italy has been hit harder that any other European nation.
 The country’s death toll rose to 1,809 on Sunday and the total number of cases rose to 24,747.

-The pope, the Vatican - a tiny city-state surrounded by Rome - and the church in predominantly Catholic Italy have all been forced to modify centuries of tradition because of the coronavirus outbreak.
+The pope, the Vatican - a tiny city-state surrounded by Rome - and the church in predominantly Catholic Italy have all been forced to modify centuries of tradition because of the outbreak.

 In Italy, as elsewhere, Masses have been canceled to avoid people gathering.
 Bishops have urged the faithful to participate via television and the internet.

+“It is such a depressing feeling for a priest,” said Wieslaw Niemyjski, who conducts services in a cathedral in Drohiczyn, a town of roughly 2,000 people in eastern Poland.

+The noon children’s Mass usually attracts about 200 people, he said.
+“Today there were maybe 17 people, plus five acolytes, three priests.
+I’ve never seen anything like this before.”

-Reporting By Philip Pullella; Editing by Kirsten Donovan and Edmund blair
+Reporting By Philip Pullella; Additional reporting by Anna Wlodarczak-Semczuk and Pawel Florkiewicz in Warsaw; Editing by Kirsten Donovan, Edmund Blair, William Maclean